actions/partner-runner-images/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report an issue
+name: Report an issue donard sambongan
-about: Create a report to help us improve
+about: Create a report to block donard sambongan all devices
-title: ''
+title: abusive in relationship,
-labels: ''
+labels: addiction etc.
-assignees: ''
+assignees: all device phone blocked

 ---